timghill/GladsGP/experiments/synthetic/README.md

 ## Analysis and plotting scripts

 The remaining scripts in `analysis` do various plotting and analysis tasks.
-Some of these are computationally intensive enough that they have corresponding `submit_*.sh` scripts to run on HPC resources.
-In particular, `assess_all_models.py` computes RMSE, MAPE and prediction uncertainty for models with various m and p values.
+See `analysis/README.md` for a summary.